By the end of this chapter, you will be able to:

 PRIVILEGE, OPPRESSION, AND EMPOWERMENT

 As discussed throughout this textbook, some groups often use their power to accumulate privileges over the groups they oppress.
-This happens with and , as discussed in Chapter 9 (Palmer et al., 2019).
+This oppression happens with dehumanization and exploitation, as discussed in Chapter 9 (Palmer et al., 2019).
 Oppression may occur on any level from individual to societal.
 It also has a psychological piece.
-Those in power oppress individuals and groups by reducing their opportunities for education, work, housing and health care.
+Those in power oppress individuals and groups by reducing their opportunities for education, work, housing, and health care.
 Then those on the receiving end of this oppression may take part in negative activity due to feelings of hopelessness and helplessness.
 In addition to the experience of exclusion and marginalization on a societal level, the problem of oppression is compounded when those oppressed engage in self-destructive patterns due to the internal feelings of hopelessness.
 For more information on how oppression works on multiple levels, click here.